Balchaf/Moble-Geospatial/README-Template.md

-# Tutorial on how to build Qt.Mobile App to find Closest Facility
+# Tutorial how to build Mobile App using Qt to find Closest Facility
 # Lab4

 Lab 4 Tutorial 2 Closest Facility How to Build closest hospital finder app in Esri App Studio Qt